IvanPavlak/Training_Backup/README.md

 	- **Parameters**:
 		- `file_path`: The path of the file to be deleted.
 2. **`authenticate_onedrive()`**:
-	- **Purpose**: This function handles the authentication process for accessing OneDrive.
+	- **Purpose**: This function handles the authentication process for accessing OneDrive using the OAuth2.
-	- **Returns**: An access token for OneDrive authentication.
+	- **Returns**: An access token for OneDrive.
 3. **`exchange_code_for_tokens(code)`**:
-	- **Purpose**: This function exchanges an authorization code for access and refresh tokens during the OneDrive authentication process.
+	- **Purpose**: This function exchanges an authorization code for access and refresh tokens.
 	- **Parameters**:
 		- `code`: The authorization code obtained during the authentication process.
 	- **Returns**: Access token, expiration time, and refresh token.